andHW/pig-pic/README.md

 While having a server to oversee the game could deter cheating to some extent;
 and facilitate game synchronization across devices, such functionalities are not the primary focus of this project.

+## Credits

+The word lists are fetched from <https://randomwordgenerator.com/pictionary.php>.